projectcalico/calico/master/reference/repo-structure.md

    Implements Calico plugin support for the (libnetwork based) Docker networking plugin.
 It provides both network and IPAM drivers which may be used when creating networks through Docker.
-When calico/node is started with the `--libnetwork` flag, it will also run the libnetwork plugin inside the same container.
+When calico/node is started with the `calicoctl node run` command, it will also run the libnetwork plugin inside the same container by default.